 - Be aware of your surroundings.
 There are artifacts, old books, photographs, and other delicate and historic objects throughout the site.

 - You will be assigned a seat at one of the wooden desks.
 These are artifacts from the past and should be treated with care.
 The seats are attached to the desks and close quickly.
 Enter and exit the desks carefully.
-Do not sit on your knees or feet.
-They can become trapped between the seat and seatback if the seat closes up.
+Do not sit on your knees or feet—they can become trapped between the seat and seatback if the seat closes.